 I am from all over.
 Born in Paris, as a kid I lived in the Washington, DC area; then Saigon and Cannes; and then Bangkok -- where I first heard the Beatles and Hank Williams, and a lot of Thai pop.
 I finished high school in Southern California (got my first guitar) and went to college in LA (got my first fiddle).

 After college and one year as a geologist, I started playing music full time, mostly country rock and top-40.
 During the 1970's and 80's, I played with numerous bands and toured in the western US.
 I opened several times for Asleep At The Wheel, and also for Tanya Tucker and Freddie Hart.

 In my 30's, I put my full time music activities on hold.
 I had gotten married and wanted to raise a family.
 I worked residential construction.
 After five years of that, I went back to school, got a business degree, and went to work in San Francisco, starting as an auditor for KPMG, a large accounting firm; then at TY LIn International, an engineering firm; and finishing my corporate career as CFO of The Asia Foundation, a non-profit focused on improving government in Asia.
 I have worked with people all over the world.

-"Through all of this, I kept playing music, writing songs and performing.
-My bands have played the San Francisco Bluegrass and Old Time Festival twice and the Freight & Salvage Coffeehouse on numerous occasions, and for many, many clubs, private parties and casual functions.
+Through all of my day jobs, I kept playing music, writing songs and performing.
+My bands played the San Francisco Bluegrass and Old Time Festival and the Freight & Salvage Coffeehouse on numerous occasions, and many clubs and casual functions.